OSGeo/gdal/doc/source/drivers/vector/pg.rst

 -  **GEOM_TYPE**: The GEOM_TYPE layer creation option can be set to one of "geometry", "geography" (PostGIS >= 1.5), "BYTEA" or "OID" to force the type of geometry used for a table.
 For a PostGIS database, "geometry" is the default value.
+PostGIS "geography" is by definition EPSG:4326 but the driver has no built-in reprojection logic so it is safest to use always `-t_srs EPSG:4326` with GEOM_TYPE=geography.
 -  **OVERWRITE**: This may be "YES" to force an existing layer of the desired name to be destroyed before creating the requested layer.
 -  **LAUNDER**: This may be "YES" to force new fields created on this